irvingpop/irvingpop.github.io/source/_posts/2015-04-07-setting-up-your-private-supermarket-server.markdown

 Then restart the rails service by running `supermarket-ctl restart rails`

+### How does this OAuth2 stuff work anyway?
+Here's a simplified description of OAuth2:  https://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified

+1. When you visit supermarket at https://supermarket<https://supermarket/> and click login, that login redirects you to https://chef-server/oc-id
+2. https://chef-server/oc-id then redirects you back to https://supermarket/auth/endpoint once you are confirmed as authed
+3. Supermarket talks to chef-server/oc-id to verify the token it just received by making an https call to the chef server

 ### Contacting packagecloud fails if I'm behind a proxy
 No problem!
 Add the following to your `.kitchenl.local.yml` file:
 ```yaml